rinkoai/shinobi-revenge-releases/README.md

 ## Support

-If you encounter any issues or have any questions, please visit our [Support Page](https://github.com/username/repository/issues) or contact us at support@shinobirevenge.com.
+If you encounter any issues or have any questions, please visit our [Discord](https://discord.gg/TK6qFfhv).

 ## License